 E.K. had health insurance at the time of the accident and used it to defray some of the upfront costs of medical care as a result of this accident.

 Because this accident involved a bicycle rather than an automobile, E.K. did not have an applicable personal car insurance policy from which to draw additional compensation or an auto accident injury claim.

 The at-fault driver had car insurance through American Access Casualty Company.
 Hence, American Access Casualty Company accepted full liability of this case.

 Conclusion and Compensation

 E.K.’s total bodily injury settlement was $44,000.
 Further, E.K. received $1,300 for the property damage claim.
 Settlement took just over seven months to be reached in this matter.
 In conclusion, E.K. was pleased with the results of this automobile and bicycle accident injury claim case.
 He was able to receive the treatment necessary to return him to the state of wellness he was in prior to the accident and have his bicycle repaired at no cost to himself.
-Ultimately E.K. received around $2,700.00 in damages for both his bodily injury and his property damage settlement, the balance going to pay his medical bills and attorney’s fees and costs.
+Ultimately E.K. received around $2,700.00 in damages for both his bodily injury and his property damage settlement, the balance going to pay his medical bills and accident attorney’s fees and costs.